omahs/ain/doc/translation_process.md

 Translations
 ============

-> NOTE: This section is a work in progress for DeFi Blockchain, and may not be applicable at it's current state.
+> NOTE: This section is a work in progress for DeFi Blockchain, and may not be applicable at its current state.

 The Bitcoin-Core project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
 For managing all application translations, Bitcoin-Core makes use of the Transifex online translation management tool.